einnavk/dataScrapping/README.md

-# dataScrapping exercise  for IBBM couuse
+# dataScrapping exercise  for IBM course